jgrembi/riskCommunicator/README.md

 # riskCommunicator
-An R package for estimating risk differences and relative risk measures
+An R package for estimating risk differences and relative risk measures.

 # Installation